I’ve gotten many questions about the keto diet for runners lately among my private clients, so I felt it was time to discuss it publicly.

 However, I am writing this post to clear up some misconceptions, and I will link to plenty of research throughout this post for those who have questions or doubts.

-Sometimes I feel the need to write scientific posts, and this is one of them.
+Sometimes I feel the need to write scientific posts, especially those that speak to runners performance.

 While this is an informative post, there is no way to cover all of the information on the topic of the low carb diet for runners, so please share if you have specific questions.